avnlp/avnlp.github.io/README.md

 Prompt Tuning is a method for adapting pre-trained models by optimizing a set of task-specific prompt tokens, without modifying the model’s core parameters.
 These prompt tokens are prepended or appended to the input sequence, serving as a fixed, learnable set of parameters that guide the model's output generation.

-Self-RAG Training
-The model learns a special “retrieve” token that tells it whether to call the retriever at each generation step.
+In Self-RAG, the model learns a special “retrieve” token that tells it whether to call the retriever at each generation step.
 It can adaptively retrieve zero, one, or multiple passages as needed, rather than always fetching a fixed number.

-Reflection Tokens for Critique
-In addition to ordinary text tokens, the model is trained to emit “reflection” tokens at each segment:
+Reflection Tokens for Critique - In addition to ordinary text tokens, the model is trained to emit “reflection” tokens at each segment:

-ISREL (Is Retrieval Useful?): predicts if retrieved passages are relevant.
+- ISREL (Is Retrieval Useful?): predicts if retrieved passages are relevant.

-ISSUP (Is Support Adequate?): evaluates whether retrieved passages sufficiently support the next generation.
+- ISSUP (Is Support Adequate?): evaluates whether retrieved passages sufficiently support the next generation.

-ISUSE (Is Output Useful?): judges the overall quality and utility of the continuation.
+- ISUSE (Is Output Useful?): judges the overall quality and utility of the continuation.

-These tokens train the model to self-assess its retrieval and generation
+These tokens train the model to self-assess its retrieval and generation.

 ## Rankers